How to Store Macarons?

 So, how do you store your store-bought desserts and maintain their freshness?
 Here are some tips to help:

 - Do not let them overlap.
-When storing your macarons in the container, ensure that you layer or line them up carefully without them overlapping.
+When storing the macarons in the container, ensure that you layer or line them up carefully without them overlapping.
 When they overlap, they will press on each other and crumble.

 - If you do not refrigerate your macarons, make sure you eat them up within 24 hours.
 Keep them in an airtight container and put the container in the pantry and not under direct sunlight.
 If you want the macarons to last longer, put them in the refrigerator and you can make them last up to three days.
 When placing the container in the fridge, make sure you push it to the middle and not close to the door of the fridge.
 That will ensure that the temperature fluctuation around the fridge door does not affect it.